 - Other Chromecast apps

-Netflix is one of the first streaming services available on TV.
-It has gone through many streaming changes over the years – for better or worse – but you have some slick options available to you now.
-Chromecast for Netflix is limited to Android devices with Android 4.1 or higher.
+Netflix was one of the first streaming services available on TV.
+It has gone through many changes over the years – for better or worse – but you have some slick options available to you now.
+Note that Chromecast for Netflix is limited to Android devices with Android 4.1 or higher.

-With Netflix on your Chromecast you can stream the entire Netflix library of movies and TV shows in 1080p (depending on your Wi-Fi connection.
-You can get HD videos with the standard HD plan that costs around $10 a month.
+With Netflix on your Chromecast, you can stream the entire Netflix library of movies and TV shows, in 1080p depending on your Wi-Fi connection.
+You can get HD videos with the standard HD plan that costs around $13 a month.

-Hulu, like Netflix, is a great TV and movie-watching service, where you can watch unlimited amounts of either on your Android smartphone or tablet for $7.99 per month.
-It’s received high acclaim for offering a great selection and the latest episodes of your favorite shows, such as Family Guy, Sons of Anarchy, and Gotham.
+Hulu, like Netflix, is a great TV show and movie-watching service, where you can stream unlimited amounts of either on your Android smartphone or tablet for a monthly fee.
+It has received high acclaim for offering a great selection of TV shows and movies and has some solid original content such as THe Handmaid's Tale and the Stephen King-inspired Castle Rock.

 The Chromecast already does a great job at streaming most things you throw it at directly from different devices, but BubbleUPnP acts as a great bridge to let you stream things from different DLNA devices, media servers and cloud storage services.

 With thousands of radio stations to choose from, this easy-to-use app lets you tune in and start listening to your favorite music for free.
-The iHeartRadio app also features sophisticated algorithms to create custom stations for you based on your favorite music, and also lets you tune in to live radio and the occasional live music event.
-It's designed to work with your ChromeCast, making it the best music-streaming app currently available for the dongle.iHeartRadio Free Music & Radio
+The iHeartRadio app features sophisticated algorithms to create custom stations for you based on your favorite music and also lets you tune in to live radio and the occasional live music event.
+It's designed to work with your Chromecast, making it the best music-streaming app currently available for the dongle.

 Just Dance Now